The Jet Propelled Couch: Production

 The teleplay was broadcast on November 14, 1957, as part of the second season of the anthology television series, Playhouse 90.
 It was broadcast shortly after the launch of Sputnik and as Sputnik 2 orbited the Earth.
 Director Burgess Meredith noted, "Publicity-wise the Russians have really come to our aid."

 Burgess Meredith made his television directorial debut on the production.
 One of the challenges facing the producers was in the depiction of the alien creatures on the other planet.
 Meredith noted at the time that they wanted the women to be "different, but not too different."
-They hired Miss Color TV, Vampira, and a number of Miss Americas to play the roles of the alien women.
+They hired "Miss Color TV", Maila Nurmi (a.k.a.
+Vampira), and a number of Miss Americas to play the roles of the alien women.

 Donald O'Connor played the role of the psychiatrist.
 The role was a departure from his usual song-and-dance roles.
 O'Connor noted: "Naturally, I'm very nervous about this dramatic role.
 It's not heavy drama, though, and I'm very glad that Burgess Meredith is directing it."